natelandau/jdfile/README.md

 # filemanager

-A script to normalize filenames and organize files into directories.
+A script to normalize filenames and (optionally) organize files into directories following the [Johnny Decimal](https://johnnydecimal.com) system.

 ## Summary